hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/setup-foundry-and-write-basic-unit-test.md

 ### Add a submodule
 Forge manages dependencies by using [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 Run the steps below to add and install the git submodules necessary to use Forge.

-Add the Forge Standard Library repository as a submodule
+Next, add the Forge Standard Library to your project:

 ```shell
 git submodule add https://github.com/foundry-rs/forge-std lib/forge-std